 Dealing with grief as an expat

 But why is it more difficult for expats?
 Being far away from home will make death all the more surreal.
 It’s always difficult – almost impossible – to grasp: one moment ago, it was possible to talk to him, to see her, to touch her, perhaps even to dread her suffering.
-The next moment, a loved one is gone, never to come back again.
-This is so painful that we may be tempted to deny it.
+The next moment, someone close is gone; they’ll never return again.
+This is so painful that there is the temptation to deny it.
 Maybe they are alive back home, as usual, and we’ll just have to wait a bit longer for the next phone call, or the next visit.

 Another frequent complication of bereavement is guilt.
 We feel responsible for the loved person’s death: “If only we had called the doctor sooner; if only I hadn’t worried her so much…” But it’s not easy to take care of an ageing parent long distance.
 How can you combine looking after your young children, keeping your professional obligations, and travelling long distance to visit someone ill with cancer?

-And once he or she is gone, who will remember them over here?
-There are no neighbours who will know how she used to take care of her garden; no friend who will remember what a good teacher he had been.
-So you are left on your own, twice alone, to deal with your loss.
+And once they’re gone, who will remember them over here?
+There are no neighbours who will know how she used to take care of her garden; no friend who will remember what a good teacher they’ve been.
+So you’re left on your own in dealing with your loss.